Migration and displacement in a changing climate

 Dr. Robert McLeman is Professor of Geography & Environmental Studies at Wilfrid Laurier University in Waterloo, Canada.
 His research focuses on how environmental change affects population patterns and community wellbeing, and has been published widely in books, scholarly journals and popular media.
 He has advised the World Bank, OECD, numerous UN agencies, and governments in North America and Europe on the implications of climate change for global migration patterns and security.
 Professor McLeman is a Coordinating Lead Author for the Intergovernmental Panel on Climate Change Sixth Assessment report on vulnerability and adaptation, where he and his team of international scientists are responsible for assessing climate change impacts on human health, wellbeing, migration and conflict.

-Related LibGuide: Sustainability by Neyda Gilman
+Related LibGuide: The Sustainability Hub by Neyda Gilman

 - Friday, October 15, 2021